-4 Fundamental Investigation of Performance Metric Degradation exemplar question: "how does degradation at specific electrodes contribute to resistance growth in a battery?"
+162 4 Fundamental Investigation of Performance Metric 163 Degradation

+Having revealed the relationship between 16 mechanistic SOH metrics and cycling conditions using an 164 aging matrix, we now demonstrate the explanatory nature of our framework by answering one important, 165 exemplar question: "how does degradation at specific electrodes contribute to resistance growth in a 166 battery?"
 Resistance growth during aging can limit the discharge capacity and energy of a battery.
-However, it is challenging to understand where inside a battery resistance growth originates using only full cell measurements because of the convolution of multiple effects from both electrodes.
-The resistances of individual electrodes are highly dependent on their respective electrode's lithiation state and degradation.
-In addition, as cells age under diverse usage conditions, individual electrodes can go through various degradation pathways such as cathode structural changes [77] and anode solide electrolyte interface (SEI) formation [78].
-These changes lead to varying degrees of electrode slippage or SOC shifts, which adjusts the relative lithium composition of the cathode and anode at a given full cell SOC (SI Fig. S20).
+167 However, it is challenging to understand where inside a battery resistance growth originates using only full 168 cell measurements because of the convolution of multiple effects from both electrodes.
+The resistances of 169 individual electrodes are highly dependent on their respective electrode's lithiation state and degradation.
+170 In addition, as cells age under diverse usage conditions, individual electrodes can go through various 171 degradation pathways such as cathode structural changes [77] and anode solid electrolyte interface (SEI) 172 formation [78].
+These changes lead to varying degrees of electrode slippage or SOC shifts, adjusting the 173 relative lithium composition of the cathode and anode at a given full cell SOC (SI Fig. S22).
+174